shahiro770/MaxBipartiteMatcher/README.md

 Now to my shock, the algorithm matched all but 1 vertex for both X and Y.
 It also took around 2.87 milliseconds, probably attesting to the algorithm's O(mn) time complexity (though I don't know enough about time complexity to say if this is efficient).
 While there's no hope of me drawing this out to verify correctness, I'd wager 99 matches is probably a maximum matching.

-Hopefully this is an interesting enough example to show off the power of this algorithm.
+Hopefully these examples were interesting enough to show off the power of this algorithm.
 Thank you for reading.
-In case you need a direct link to the code and don't want to navigate the directories, you can find it [here].(https://github.com/shahiro770/MaxBipartiteMatcher/blob/master/src/com/MaxMatcherMans/Main.java)
+In case you need a direct link to the code and don't want to navigate the directories, you can find my implementation [here].(https://github.com/shahiro770/MaxBipartiteMatcher/blob/master/src/com/MaxMatcherMans/Main.java)